-The primary mission of the Management and Leadership degree program is to develop the critical-thinking, problem-solving, and life-long learning skills necessary to manage and lead organizations.
+The primary mission of the Management and Leadership degree program is to develop the student’s critical thinking, problem solving, and life-long learning skills necessary to manage and lead organizations.

 The A&M-Central Texas Master of Science degree in Management and Leadership is designed for busy adults who want to improve their knowledge, abilities, and skills in management.
-The 36-hour program focuses on one of the most challenging responsibilities for management today--leading change.
-Students gain the knowledge and skills that are applicable in business, the military, government organizations, and private not-for-profit organizations.
+The 36-hour program focuses on one of the most challenging responsibilities for management today – leading change.
+Students gain knowledge and skills that are applicable in business, the military, government organizations, and private non-for-profit organizations.